Saxo Bank Review (2026):

 | Minimum deposit | None (Classic) | None | None |

 Both are multi-asset, multi-exchange brokers with banking-grade infrastructure.
 The trade-off is platform quality versus cost efficiency.
 IBKR’s Trader Workstation is powerful but notoriously dense.
-SaxoTraderGO is significantly more polished while still offering serious functionality.
+SaxoTraderGO is significantly more polished and now includes native TradingView integration, while still offering serious multi-asset functionality.

-On fees, IBKR almost always wins — especially on FX conversion (0.002% vs 0.25%) and custody (zero vs 0.15% p.a.).
-For a large portfolio where interface quality matters more than fee optimisation, Saxo is the right call.
-For pure cost efficiency, IBKR wins.
+On fees, IBKR almost always wins — especially on FX conversion (0.002% vs 0.25%) and custody (zero vs up to 0.15% p.a. in markets where Saxo still charges it).
+For a large portfolio where interface quality and research depth matter more than fee optimisation, Saxo is the right call.
+For pure cost efficiency, IBKR wins clearly.
 See our IBKR vs Saxo Bank comparison for a full breakdown.

 DEGIRO suits cost-conscious ETF investors who want a no-frills execution-only service across many European exchanges.
 Saxo suits investors who want broader asset coverage, better platforms, and can offset the custody fee via stock lending.
-DEGIRO has no custody fee and a discounted ETF core list.
-Saxo has far deeper coverage and materially better platforms.
+DEGIRO has no custody fee and a discounted ETF core list for frequent buyers.
+Saxo has far deeper coverage, materially better platforms, and a full banking licence.
 They serve different investor profiles entirely.
 See our DEGIRO vs Saxo Bank comparison.

 Who Saxo Bank fits — and who it doesn’t